Seeed-Studio/Mesh_Bee/README.md

 Thanks for your contribution.

-Want to know more about our firmware development process?
-Please check out this link: [https://github.com/Seeed-Studio/Mesh_Bee/releases/tag/v1003_alpha](https://github.com/Seeed-Studio/Mesh_Bee/releases/tag/v1003_alpha).

-And more, you can post on our discussion group at [here](https://groups.google.com/forum/#!forum/seeedstudio-mesh-bee-discussion-group) and share your ideas.
+Also, you can post on our discussion group at [here](http://www.seeedstudio.com/forum/viewforum.php?f=35) and share your ideas.

 ----